IOS2004/Nile/README.md

 * Within the nile database, create a new collection named products.

-* Import the data from product_data.json located in the config directory into the products collection.
+* Import the data from product_data.json located in the '/config/product_data.json' into the products collection.

-Step 5: Run the application
+### Step 5: Run the application
 ```bash
 npm start
 ```

-*Contributing*
+## Contributing

 We welcome contributions from the community!
 If you'd like to contribute, please follow these steps: